-The Division of Music is authorized to award a Bachelor of Music and a Bachelor of Music Education Degree, Students may select one of three emphases in the Bachelor of Music program: music performance, music theory-composition, or music marketing.
-Students may select one of three emphases in the Bachelor of Music Education. program: secondary choral, all-level choral, or all-level instrumental.
+The Division of Music is authorized to award a Bachelor of Music Degree and a Bachelor of Music Studies Degree.
+Both of these degrees are fully accredited by the National Association of Schools of Music.
+Students may select one of three emphases in the Bachelor of Music program: music performance, music theory-composition, or music marketing.
+Students may select one of three emphases in the Bachelor of Music Studies: secondary choral, all-level choral, or all-level instrumental.